RDinh/NFCRFID/README.md

 ## 3D Printing

-You can print the bottom portion and top with [these files]().
+The bottom base and top portions of the enclosure can be printed with [these 2 files]().
 Print time will vary depending on the type of printer and printer setup.

-If the casse is being printed with a public access 3D-printer with a time limit, use [the following 6 files](https://github.com/RDinh/NFCRFID/tree/master/Documentation/Cases/6pc) (1-2 hrs per part) Time may very depending on the printer setup.
+If the casse is being printed with a publicly accessed 3D-printer with a time limit, use [the following 6 files](https://github.com/RDinh/NFCRFID/tree/master/Documentation/Cases/6pc) (1-2 hrs per part).
+Time may very depending on the printer setup.

 Here are [the print settings in Cura](Documentation/CuraSettings.curaprofile).
 Download the file and import it into Cura under Profile>Manage Settings >Import